ElmerCSC/elmerfem/elmerice/Solvers/Documentation/GaussianSimulationSolver.md

 ### Implementation

-See the generic documentation for [CovarianceUtils.md](CovarianceUtils.md) for details on the possible choices to construct the covariance matrix $C$ and for the factorization.
+See the generic documentation for [CovarianceUtils](#Covariance_Module) for details on the possible choices to construct the covariance matrix $C$ and for the factorization.

 It the solver variable is a vector, each component contains a different realization, otherwise each call to the solver (e.g. during steady-state iterations) will give a different realization.

 ### Known Bugs and Limitations

-- Limited to 2D meshes.
 - Limited to serial if using the "full matrix" covariance method.
 - The *diffusion operator* might be inaccurate near the boundaries or for highly distorted elements (see Guillet et al., 2019)
 - For the moment the implementation is limited to isotropic covariances with spatially uniform parameters (standard deviation and correlation length scale); but this could be improved (see Guillet et al., 2019)